zachvalenta/notes-sw/comp-sci/sql.md

 > The 1+N database anti-pattern is common: fetch some rows from the database then re-fetch specific rows to get all the items.
 An ORM can hide this away and make you not realize it is happening. https://suor.github.io/blog/2023/03/26/ban-1-plus-n-in-django/
 * solved with eager loading https://news.learnenough.com/eager-loading
 * _impedance mismatch_: difficulty of object-relational mapping [Kleppmann 1.33] multiple ways to aproach http://blogs.tedneward.com/post/the-vietnam-of-computer-science/
+> In the database community it has been conventional wisdom for nearly half a century now (basically since the invention of the relational model) that in designing your database schema you should be careful to avoid any kind of redundancy.
+That's what database normalization theory is all about.
+For some unfathomable reason, the same kind of thinking is never (or almost never) applied to software construction, even though it would be as beneficial (possibly even more so) as it is for databases.
+So, before we countinue our discussion, it's a good idea to talk a bit about redundancy, and to explain what's so harmful about it. https://www.cell-lang.net/relations.html

 QUERY BUILDERS
 * reverse query builder https://www.thoughtworks.com/radar/languages-and-frameworks?blipid=202203030 https://github.com/kyleconroy/sqlc https://preslav.me/2023/03/07/reasons-against-sqlc/